 I believe that the most effective tech leaders work within the development team, alongside their colleagues towards a shared vision while taking collective pride in their craft.

 "The power of Open Source is the power of the people.
 The people rule." - Phillipe Kahn

 If you're looking for videos, slides and papers associated with my past talks, you can find them below.

 I began working towards by BSc. in Computer Science at Teesside University in Middlesbrough, UK.

 I started working at a web development agency, where I had the opportunity to more fully develop my skills with LAMP, Node.js and Git.
 Starting in late 2014, I moved to a different company working in C# on a new hotel and flights booking product.

 I returned to Teesside University for my final year, where I designed Crisp, a minimal extensible Lisp dialect that runs on .NET/Mono.

 I graduated with first class honours, and decided to take my education further, and learn how I could help educate others in the process.

 I started working towards my Ph.D. in verification techniques for software security, while working as a graduate tutor and part-time lecturer at Teesside.
-I expect to complete in late 2019 or early 2020.
+I will graduate in mid 2023.